jgi-kbase/IDMappingService/design/design.md

 * Every namespace has one or more administrators.
 * A namespace may be publicly mappable.
 At creation a namespace is not publicly mappable but this property may be changed by namespace administrators at will.
+* It is expected that fewer than 1000 namespaces exist in the system, although there is no hard limit.

 ### Creating and deleting mappings
 * To create a mapping including a namespace that is not publicly mappable, a user must be an